The Blood Sugar Balance – How Much Sugar is Too Much?

 In addition to controlling carbohydrate intake by choosing foods with a lower glycemic index rating, and by managing the amount we eat by calculating the glycemic load of each portion, we can also link carbohydrate foods with protein foods to slow the absorption of glucose into the blood.
 For example, for every 15gm of carbohydrate consumed, one can eat 7gm of protein in the same meal.
 So if one slice of bread containing 15gm of carbohydrate is consumed along with a handful of nuts or an egg amounting to 7gm of protein, the risk of sugar spiking is reduced.
 For those in the Insulin Resistance phase or those suffering from diabetes; a maximum of 30g of carbohydrate may be consumed in any two hour period as long as it is linked with at least 14gm of protein; extra vegetables and protein are allowed.
 These are the recommendations of Hart (MD) & Grossman (RD) in their book, ‘The Insulin Resistance Diet'; a medical doctor and dietician team, together they have worked with thousands of clients using this method, successfully helping them to manage their weight and blood sugar levels, thereby avoiding many of the health complications associated with obesity and diabetes.

-Simple Tips for Keeping Blood Sugar Balanced
+Simple Tips for Balancing Blood Sugar

 - Eat whole foods in their natural unprocessed form

 - Do not skip meals.
 Skipping meals can lead to hypoglycemia.

 - Combine high GI foods with low GI foods to slow the rate of glucose absorption